huzaifah0x00/ember-cli-react-fork/README.md

-**Note:** This is a fork of https://github.com/AltSchool/ember-cli-react due to its inactivity.
+**Note:** This is a fork of https://github.com/pswai/ember-cli-react-fork due to its inactivity which was a fork of https://github.com/AltSchool/ember-cli-react due to its inactivity.
 It uses the same addon name so it is almost a drop-in replacement.

+the primary purpose of this addon is to enable tsx support, and update the resolver because it had trouble finding some ember components earlier.

 # ember-cli-react-fork